mohammedsafi1749/-Implementation-of-GPIO-Interfacing-with-Raspberry-Pi-using-Python-LED-Push-Button-and-Sensor/README.md

-# Experiment: Implementation of GPIO Interfacing with Raspberry Pi using Python – LED, Push Button, and Sensor
+# EXP : 9 Implementation of GPIO Interfacing with Raspberry Pi using Python – LED, Push Button, and Sensor

 ## 1. AIM